docker run

 now, you should be able to access the hello-dock

-application just like before.container restart
+application just like before.

 command.
 The container restart